luckyluk92/luckyluk92.github.io/_posts/2016-03-28-redcarpet_rake_parsing.md

 This is a content of my **super** interesting blogpost.
 ```

 and if you ran the task, post will be saved in a database.
-The example record will look like:
+The example record will look like this:

 ```ruby
 => #<Post:0x00000006124bb0